awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

 ### Creating the work items table

-After you have created the Aurora cluster and database, you must create a table to contain work items.
-You can do this by using either the AWS CLI or the AWS Management Console.
+After you have created the Aurora DB cluster and database, you must create a table to contain work items.
+You can do this by using either the AWS Command Line Interface (AWS CLI) or the AWS Management Console.

 #### AWS CLI